heathermiller/scala-pickling/index.md

 ## Step-by-Step Instructions

-To experiment with the scala-pickling project, you have a few choices:
+To experiment with the scala-pickling project, we offer the following suggestions:

 1. **Our Test Suite**, tweak existing tests or add new tests to the >90 tests in our test suite.
+2. **Experiment in the REPL**, test new inputs in SBT's `console`.
-2. **scala-pickling's bootstrapped `scalac`**, write your own independent Scala programs and run them with the scala-pickling build of `scalac` (this is optional)
+3. **Use Scala-Pickling with the Standalone Scala Compiler**, write your own independent Scala programs and run them with scala-pickling (this is optional)

 (We also provide the scripts to reproduce the benchmarks in our paper.
 You may change those and re-run them if you'd like as well.)